 Service

 The criteria for service described in section II.A.ii. will be used for promotion reviews.
 Career instructional faculty will demonstrate regular participation in the business of the department or unit and the University (e.g., committee work).
-[Only Career Faculty with FTE allocated for service will be evaluated in this category.
+Only Career Faculty with FTE allocated for service will be evaluated in this category.
 Uncompensated service will be accounted for, but faculty may not be penalized if FTE or allowance is not provided.
 See section II.A.ii]

 Commitment to the profession